 - Acquire organizational knowledge of your mentor’s employer, associated companies, and industry

-All undergraduate students enrolled in the School of Business are eligible for the School of Business Mentorship Program.
+All undergraduate students enrolled in the School of Business are eligible for the KU Business Mentoring Program.
 This program is most appropriate for students with a year or more left in their education at the University of Kansas, as we hope to foster a long-term relationship between student and mentor.

 How to Get Involved: